Wild Atlantic Way Cork

 A coach bus stops to pick up passengers in Jerpoint Park, Kilkenny.
 Just one of the ways of getting around Ireland without a car.
 Photo: Failte Ireland.

 Booking through a tour company can save you a lot of hassle.
+Check out this blog post where I provide details on 7 tour companies that are worth looking into.

 My advice is to do your homework beforehand and ask yourself some basic questions.